 Ever wanted to see the oldest rainforest in the world?
 If so, be sure to include the Daintree National Park as part of your itinerary.
 The park, which is located in Far North, is home to animals and flora that you won’t find anywhere else in the world including the Boyd’s Rainforest Dragon, flying foxes, golden orb weaver spiders, and the Southern cassowary.

 The park is prone to heavy rainfall so be sure to avoid visiting during monsoon season.
-On sunny days you may be able to take a dip in one of the freshwater swimming holes.
+On sunny days you may be able to take a dip in one of the freshwater swimming holes, but regardless, make sure you bring a good collapsible water bottle so you can keep hydrated.

 Freycinet National Park

 Freycinet National Park is home to red and pink granite mountains that are surrounded by the crisp blue waters of Wineglass Bay.
-This is considered one of the top beaches in Australia so this park is well worth the visit.
+This is considered one of the top beaches in Australia so this park is well worth the visit and is one of the best Australian National parks on everyone’s list.
 If you’re a fan of bird-watching, Freycinet National Park is the park for you.
 While here you can fish, sea kayak, or just relax on the beach.

 Kakadu National Park

-Kakadu National Park, which is the largest park in the country, is probably the only place on the planet where you can see aboriginal rock art and crocodiles in the same place!
+This amazing national park, which is an UNESCO World Heritage Site and is the largest national park in the country, is probably the only place on the planet where you can see aboriginal rock art and crocodiles in the same place!
 Aborigines have made the region home for more than 40,000 years.
 More than 5,000 pieces of rock art can be found throughout Kakadu National Park.
 This park is half the size of Switzerland, so be sure to set aside plenty of time to take in the flora and fauna.

 Kosciuszko National Park

 If you have a day planned to visit New South Wales, be sure to spend a few hours at Kosciuszko National Park.
 The park is named after Mount Koscuiszko which is the highest peak in Australia’s mainland.
 The park offers views of pristine glacial lakes that look like they’re straight out of a magazine.
-In the summer you can hike or go horseback riding while in the winter the park is ideal for skiing.
+In the summer you can hike or go horseback riding while in the winter the park is ideal for skiing and it is not a horrible road trip from either Sydney or Melbourne.

 Port Campbell National Park